 - Students understand their driving record may be investigated by potential employers.

 - Student’s signature on the enrollment contract acknowledges training has begun when notified of acceptance by the school.

 - The student agrees to attend Resident Training for any necessary hours during any 24 hour period.

-- The student must successfully complete the Resident Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which can be administered by the School.
+- The student must successfully complete the CDL Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which can be administered by the School.

-- Students must have a valid Operator’s License that you have held within the last year, when reporting for Resident Training.
-All students must possess a Class A CDL Permit to attend resident training at the truck driving school.
+- Students must have a valid Operator’s License that you have held within the last year, when reporting for CDL Training.
+All students must possess a Class A CDL Permit to attend CDL A training at the truck driving school.
 Students are advised that the cost of the written exam, skills tests or any other fees are to be incurred and paid by the student and are not covered by the tuition paid to the school.
 The student understands that they must be a “Florida Resident” in order to apply for a Florida CDL Class A License.

 - The student hereby authorizes the School to give potential employers and authorized governmental authorities’ access to the student’s records upon request, in compliance with the Buckley Amendment.

 - Unless otherwise directed by the Home Office in writing, all correspondence, inquiries, payments and other matters relating to this program made by the student shall be directed to: